mattiaspilroth/ot-security-notes/notes/ot-identity-architecture.md

 The Resilience Plane introduces a controlled risk:
 - Local OT accounts may remain active after employment termination in IT

-This risk must be mitigated through:
+This risk should be addressed through context-appropriate measures such as:
 - Regular review of local OT accounts
 - Named, non-shared break-glass identities
 - Sealed credential storage and access logging
 - Mandatory reconciliation after incident use

+This residual risk is an explicit design trade-off: limited, auditable identity persistence is accepted to preserve safety and operational continuity under degraded conditions.

 ---

 ## Privileged Access and MFA Requirements

-All privileged actions in OT environments must enforce strong authentication.
+Privileged actions in OT environments should enforce strong authentication as the default control.

 Requirements:
 - Hardware-backed, phishing-resistant MFA